USN-1100-1: OpenLDAP vulnerabilities

 It was discovered that OpenLDAP did not properly check forwarded

-authentication failures when using a slave server and chain overlay.
+authentication failures when using a consumer server and chain overlay.
 If

 OpenLDAP were configured in this manner, an attacker could bypass

-authentication checks by sending an invalid password to a slave server.
+authentication checks by sending an invalid password to a consumer server.

 It was discovered that OpenLDAP did not properly perform authentication